alejandroaguilardev/travel-system/README.md

 This project represents an API system built with the following technologies:

 - **NestJS**: A progressive Node.js framework for building efficient, reliable, and scalable server-side applications.

-- **TypeScript**: A superset of JavaScript that adds static types to the language, providing improved developer experience and code quality.
+- **TypeScript**: A superset of JavaScript that adds static types to the language, providing an improved developer experience and code quality.

-- **MongoDB**: A NoSQL database, used for storing and managing data in a flexible, scalable, and JSON-like format.
+- **MongoDB**: A NoSQL database used for storing and managing data in a flexible, scalable, and JSON-like format.

+- **Mongoose**: Mongoose is a MongoDB object modeling library for Node.js.
+It provides a straightforward schema-based solution to model your application data and includes built-in type casting, validation, query building, and more.

+- **JWT (JSON Web Tokens)**: JWT is a compact, URL-safe means of representing claims to be transferred between two parties.
+It is commonly used for authentication and information exchange.
+In the context of this API, JWT might be utilized for secure user authentication.

+- **UUID (Universally Unique Identifier)**: UUIDs are standardized 128-bit unique identifiers.
+They can be used as a unique identifier for records in the database or for generating tokens.

 ## Best Practices and Patterns